 - Help your family access resources in the community.

-All items brought to the IPU must be searched by staff.
+All items brought to the PBMU must be searched by staff.
+Please limit items to those that are most essential and comforting for your child

 - Shoes and slippers